A classic crab apple jelly recipe, with my best tips, along with step-by-step instructions and photos, to make sure your homemade jelly is perfect!

 It happens and it can happen for any number of reasons.
 If you have left your jelly out for 24 hours and it didn’t set, simply dump the contents back in to your pot and re-boil it until it sets (use a thermometer to cook to 220° F. or until it passes the wrinkle test, as above.
-If you want to be super-sure it's going to set the second time, you could also consider adding a bit of commercial pectin.

 Get the Recipe: Crab Apple Jelly

 - Cheesecloth, muslin or old (clean) cotton pillow case, for draining fruit

-- Measure out the amount of juice and make note of how many cups of juice you have (I got 3 cups of juice out of this basket of apples).
+- Measure out the amount of juice you have collected and make note of how many cups of juice you have (I got 4 cups of juice out of this 3L basket of apples).
 Add the juice to a large pot and bring to a boil over high heat.
-Reduce heat to medium and simmer, stirring, for about 20 minutes, skimming off any foam, as necessary.
+Reduce heat to medium and simmer, stirring, for about 20 minutes, skimming off and discarding any foam, as necessary.